 Radiation is used to kill cancer cells and shrink tumors.
 It is directed at the site of the tumor from a source outside the body.
 This therapy is aimed at the immediate area of the cancer.
 It is used alone or with chemotherapy.

 This therapy uses drugs to kill cancer cells.
 It may be given in many forms, including pill, injection, and via a catheter.
 Drugs enter the bloodstream and travel through the body killing cancer cells.
 They can also kill healthy cells.
 This therapy is systemic, meaning it affects your entire body.

-The cause of most rectal cancer is not known.
-Many colon and rectal cancers can be prevented by finding and removing polyps that could become cancer.
-Beginning at age 50, both men and women at average risk for colon and rectal cancer should follow one of these five screening options:
+The causes of most cancers are not known.
+However, it is possible to prevent many colon and rectal cancers by finding and removing polyps that could become cancerous.
+Beginning at age 50, both men and women at average risk should follow one of the following screening options:

 Canadian Cancer Society